wartimeaide/website/content/members.md

 - IT Manager
 - Board member

-Charlie shares the responsibility of managing the website.
+Charlie shares the responsibility of managing the website and all information for Wartime Aide.
 He manages the website and all technology.
 If you are having any technical issues with our website, we would be glad to put you in touch with Charlie and our tech team.

 {{< divider >}}